teyahbd/NC-backend-project/README.md

-# Northcoders House of Games API
+# Game Reviews API

 ## About

+This project was completed as part of the Northcoders software developer bootcamp.

 ## Getting Started